TEXT-S&P cuts Nacional de Reaseguros S.A.

 financial strength and counterparty credit ratings on Spanish reinsurer

 Nacional de Reaseguros S.A.
-(Nacional) to 'BBB-' from 'BBB+'.
-The outlook is
+(Nacional) to 'BBB+' from 'A'.
+The outlook remains

 negative.